rsbivand/ectqg19-workshop/sources/s1_r.md

 ##   32.91   71.10  136.68  268.31  284.85 2088.24
 ```

-We can do the same checks with the tree counts:
+We can do the same kinds of sourcing checks with the tree counts:

 ```r